| | | | | |

 On the bench: Moza’s new R25 Ultra – Taking aim squarely at the Simucube Market

-Not all direct drive wheels are created equal, and more torque doesn’t always mean better performance.
+Not all direct drive wheels are created equal, though, and more torque doesn’t mean better performance.

 What I’ve found in my testing is that engineering choices made at the factory matter far more than headline specifications.
-Motor type, shaft material, encoder resolution, and signal processing quality all contribute to how a wheelbase actually feels in your hands.
+Motor type, shaft material, encoder resolution, and signal processing quality all contribute to how a wheelbase feels in your hands.
+Of course your choice of steering wheel material matters, but that’s for a different guide.

 Some £600 wheelbases punch well above their weight, whilst others costing twice as much disappoint with poor quick release systems or firmware that never gets updated.